hansama0902/Project1-ShuhanMiner_OOP/README.md

 - Mock modules simulate mining machine behavior for reliability.

 ---
+## **AI Usage**
+This project has integrated AI assistance in the following ways:
+1. **Test File Design:** ChatGPT 4o was used to help design structured and efficient test cases.
+2. **JSDoc Example Creation:** ChatGPT 4o was used to generate an example JSDoc structure for documentation.
+3. **Observer Pattern Example:** ChatGPT 4o assisted in finding an effective Observer Pattern example for notification handling.
+---
 ## License

 This project is licensed under the **MIT License**.